Develop youth voice in your organisation

 How long and how much?

-Online courses are 3 hours long (with a break) and are £39 per professional + £10 per young person.
+Online courses are 3 hours long (with a break) and pricing for 2022 will be shared shortly.
 The fee includes access to our downloadable resources.

 Want to attend a course in-person?